meliani/Career-Center/README.md

     The license does not permit hosting it yourself.
     The code is open for the sake of transparency and allowing contributions.

-    If you have contributed to this repository, you can use the platfrom freely.

-    These are our policies today and may change in the future.
+  ✅ **If you have contributed to this repository, you can use the platfrom freely with no restrictions.** ✅ *These are our policies today and may change in the future.*

-    If you are interested in using this platform, please contact the author at m@meliani.xyz.
+  *If you are interested in using this platform for your organization, please contact the author at <m@meliani.xyz>.*

     ⚠️ Annother Warning: This Repository is Under Active Development ⚠️

     Please note that this repository is currently in development.